Climate-related Disclosures : IFRS S2

 Towards the realization of a carbon neutral society, in August 2021, the KOKUSAI ELECTRIC Group endorsed the TCFD (Task Force on Climate Related Financial Disclosures) recommendations, and in April 2023, set a goal of reducing CO2 emissions in line with current pledges under the Paris Agreement to limit global warming to 1.5˚C.

-We have reviewed the climate change related information disclosed in line with the TCFD recommendations in May 2023.
-The renewed information is disclosed in this report.
+We have reviewed the climate change related information disclosed in Octber 2024 in accordance with IFRS S2.

 Governance

 The KOKUSAI ELECTRIC Group's activities to address climate change are deliberated and decided by the Sustainability Committee, which meets regularly, chaired by the President and CEO, and then reported to the Board of Directors.
-The Board provides supervision to the Sustainability Committee to ensure validity of the process.
+The Board of Directors has the necessary knowledge, experience and capabilities to oversee climate change and oversees the Sustainability Committee to ensure the adequacy of the process.

-Going forward, the Committee plans to deliberate on the introduction of an internal carbon pricing system, plans for achieving net zero emission, and also about linking board members' compensation with progress against climate change targets.
+Going forward, the Committee plans to deliberate on the introduction of an internal carbon pricing system, plans for achieving net zero emission.
+The matters deliberated by the Sustainability Committee are reported to the Board of Directors, which oversees the content of environmental targets related to risks and opportunities and monitors the progress of those activities.

 Diagram of the governance system for climate change response (See Corporate Report for overall corporate governance)